 But that aside, why is the money in this sport still organized the way it is in the first place?
 Because for some odd reason we can’t shuck our amateur past where the illusion fostered was that there was no money at all, while the reality was there was no ‘visible’ money?

-And did the public know that London women’s champion Mary Keitany didn’t just take home $55,000 in first prize money, or the $305,000 that the time and world record bonuses represented as reported by David Monti in Race Results Weekly?
-But that she likely took in more in line of $750,000 when shoe company bonuses and her appearance fee were totaled in?
+And did the public know that London women’s champion Mary Keitany didn’t just take home $55,000 in first prize money or the $305,000 that the time and world record bonuses represented, but that she likely took in something on the order of $500,000 when shoe company bonuses and her appearance fee were totaled in?

-Why when every other sport in the world blares its salaries and contracts out like a bunch of feces-throwing monkeys is money in this sport looked upon so negatively or with this thin scrim of shame?
+Why is it when every other sport in the world blares its salaries and contracts out like a bunch of feces-throwing monkeys, this sport looks at prize purses with such parsimony or with a thin scrim of shame?
 Is it because the events are all non-profits using public thoroughfares as their arenas?

 I remember vividly at the 1990 Crim 10 Miler in Flint, Michigan there was prize money on the line for the first time in the amount of $60,000.
 Before that the same $60k had been utilized in the form of non-disclosed appearance fees.
 When I asked the race director why the money had always been hidden, she said it was because of the up-and-down cycle of the Buick auto plant in Flint.